nylen/node-json-align/README.md

 #json-align

-This module provides a function that pretty-prints JSON strings with consecutive values aligned at the same column for improved readability.
+This module provides a function and a command-line script that pretty-print JSON strings with consecutive values aligned at the same column for improved readability.

 Based on [Douglas Crockford's `json2.js`](https://github.com/douglascrockford/JSON-js/blob/master/json2.js).